nilamsjadhav/hugo_site/content/blog/integrating-database-in-spring-boot-app.md

 ## How to integrate database to spring boot application ?

 let start with simple notes application having following endpoints :-
- - /notes/add-note -> to add note in app
+ - /notes/add-note -> To add note in application
- - /notes/get-notes -> to see all notes in stored in app
+ - /notes/get-notes -> To get all notes stored in application
+ - /notes/remove-notes -> To remove all notes stored in application

   ```kotlin
     package com.example.DatabaseExp.controller